 Why social work at Chatham?

 Our faculty bring a variety of professional interests and experience to their teaching.
 They all bring “real-life” experience working as social workers to their teaching.
-We also bring practicing social workers from the community to the College as guest lecturers and adjunct faculty.
+We also bring practicing social workers from the community to Chatham as guest lecturers and adjunct faculty.

 With small classes, you will work closely with the social work faculty as you develop knowledge and skills in a way that is tailored to your interests and needs.
 Your input and involvement is very important to our program.
 As with all Chatham faculty, the social work faculty members are accessible, approachable, and available to students.

-A BSW student at Chatham does a 12-credit field placement in her senior year, working under the supervision of a master’s level person.
+BSW students at Chatham do a 12-credit field placement in their senior years, working under the supervision of master’s-level professionals.
 Our Field Director makes several visits each semester to field placements.
 She works closely with both the student and the field supervisor to ensure that the student develops professional knowledge and skills.
 During weekly seminars with the social work faculty, the field experience is integrated with classroom learning.

 Preparation for professional social work practice necessitates a broad range of courses.
 Accreditation requirements preclude interdisciplinary majors.
 There is no social work minor.
-A student interested in the social work major is advised to meet with a member of the faculty early in her academic career to develop a course sequence plan.
+Student interested in the social work major are advised to meet with a member of the faculty early in their academic career to develop a course sequence plan.